Botanical Name: Mimosa pudica

 Light: Bright light with some direct sun.
 They'll thrive under grow lights, too.

-Fertilizer: Feed every 2 weeks with a high-potassium liquid fertilizer diluted by half while plant is growing.
+Fertilizer: Feed every 2 weeks with a high-potassium liquid or other water-soluble fertilizer -- diluted by half -- while plant is growing.

 Propagation: Seeds.
-Sow sensitive plant seed in early spring.
+Sow Mimosa pudica seed in early spring.
 The seed coatings are tough and need scarification to help germinate.
 Use a sharp knife to (gently) nick the seed coating to expose the white inside of the seed.
 Barely cover the seeds with potting mix.
 Keep the medium moist and warm.
+You may want to use a seedling heat mat, if needed, to maintain a constant 70°F/21°C temperature.
 Seeds should germinate in about a week.